jbezza123/chatgpt3/README.md

 * Included threading to stop gui freezing.
 * Avatars follow the lastes messages.
 * Does not remember previous conversations loaded from file.
+* Loading previous conversations will not show in the chatbox.

 ## Authors